MatthiasBienvenu/cv/resume.typ

 === High-level programming lead, INTech, the robotics association of Télécom SudParis

-- Trained PPO agents in the Webots simulator using LiDAR + camera inputs with PyTorch + Stable-Baselines3
+- Trained *PPO* agent in the Webots simulator using LiDAR + camera inputs with *PyTorch* + *Stable-Baselines3*

-- Designed architectures with residual connections and two-layer convolutional blocks inspired by ResNet (Dropout + BatchNorm)
+- Designed architectures with residual connections and two-layer convolutional blocks inspired by *ResNet* (Dropout + BatchNorm)

-- Optimized models for embedded inference on Raspberry Pi 5 via int8 quantization and ONNX export
+- Optimized models for embedded inference on Raspberry Pi 5 via *int8 quantization* and *ONNX* export

 - Parallelized multiple simulation environments to accelerate training using IPC (named pipes) and process synchronization